-Professor Rudd currently holds a Government of Western Australia Cabinet-endorsed appointments to the State Training Board and the Ministerial Council for Suicide Prevention and is a Non-Executive Director on the Leadership WA Board.
+Professor Rudd currently holds Government of Western Australia Cabinet-endorsed appointments to the State Training Board and the Ministerial Council for Suicide Prevention and is a Non-Executive Director on the Leadership WA Board.
 She served as a Non-Executive Director on the Board for the International Society for Simulation in Healthcare (2010-2013), as a Non-Executive Director on the Board for the International Association for Research in Service-Learning and Community Engagement (2008-2010).

 Professor Rudd holds the degrees of Bachelor of Health Science in Nursing from the University of New England, Master of Public Health from Queensland University of Technology, and Doctor of Philosophy from the University of Western Australia.
 Additionally, she is a Graduate of the Australian Institute of Company Directors.